lorebiondi3/IoT-project/documentation.md

 ### sensors scrivi qui la parte sui sensori

 In order to be periodically updated, the Java Collector establishes an **observing relation** with all the 5 sensors.
 This is performed at the application boostrap.
-The following code show an example for a generic sensor with a generic *connectionURI* URI.
-Note that the observe relation is established towards the **presence** resource of each sensor.
+The following code shows an example for a generic sensor with a generic *connectionURI* URI.
+Note that the observing relation is established towards the **presence** resource of each sensor.
 ```
 String endpoint = "presence";
 CoapClient client = new CoapClient(connectionURI + endpoint);